generalbionix/gb_examples/README.md

 # General Bionix Grasping Example

-This repository demonstrates a pipeline for predicting and executing robot grasps using a PyBullet simulation environment and the General Bionix API for point cloud processing and grasp planning.
+This repository shows how you can interface with the General Bionix zero shot pick + place API.

 ![Simulation Environment](assets/sim.png)